 - Electric Connector Plug Under the ECU

-In the meantime, you can check all electrical connections and spray with a dielectric spray.
-Make sure to inspect the connector plug situated under the ECU in the engine compartment.
-If it’s not making proper contact, it will behave erratically like this.
+Also, make sure to inspect the connector plug situated under the ECU in the engine compartment.
+If it’s not making proper contact, it will behave erratically.

 Why Does My Ford Ranger Not Start (No Clicks)